openstack/magnum/doc/source/admin/troubleshooting-guide.rst

 TLS
 ---
+In production deployments, operators run the OpenStack APIs using ssl certificates and in private clouds it is common to use self-signed or certificates signed from CAs that they are usually not included in the systems' default CA-bundles.
+Magnum clusters with TLS enabled have their own CA but they need to make requests to the OpenStack APIs for several reasons.
+Eg Get the cluster CA and sign node certificates (Keystone, Magnum), signal the Heat API for stack completion, create resources (volumes, load balancers) or get information for each node (Cinder, Neutron, Nova).
+In these cases, the cluster nodes need the CA used for to run the APIs.

+To pass the OpenStack CA bundle to the nodes you can set the CA using the `openstack_ca_file` option in the `drivers` section of Magnum's configuration file (usually `/etc/magnum/magnum.conf`).
+The default drivers in magnum install this CA in the system and set it in all the places it might be needed (eg when configuring the kubernetes cloud provider or for the heat-agents.)

 The cluster nodes will validate the Certificate Authority by default when making requests to the OpenStack APIs (Keystone, Magnum, Heat).
 If you need to disable CA validation, the configuration parameter